quil-lang/quil/rfcs/analog/spec_changes.md

     - `anh` is a rational number representing the anharmonicity of the qubit in Hertz
     - `alpha` is a rational number for the dimensionless drag parameter
-- `erfsquare(duration, risetime, padleft, padright)` creates a pulse with a flat top and edges that are error functions (erf) where:
+- `erfsquare(duration, risetime, padleft, padright)` denotes a pulse with a flat top and edges that are error functions (erf) where:
     - `duration` is a rational number representing the duration of the waveform in seconds